About

 The JSON files follow the same recursive structure as the segments, where root.json

-is being a special name for the root segment with an empty string name ""
+is a special name for the root segment with an empty string name ""

-file contains additional metadata, such as explicitly emitted fields of the vovk.config file.
+file contains additional metadata, such as explicitly emitted fields from the vovk.config file.

 More info

-By default Vovk.ts emits a single RPC client that contains all RPC modules from all segments, that can be imported from vovk-client
+By default, Vovk.ts emits a single RPC client that contains all RPC modules from all segments, which can be imported from vovk-client

 .
-This approach is called “composed RPC client” and it’s useful for single-page applications where you want to have a single import entry for all RPC modules.
+This approach is called the “composed RPC client” and is useful for single-page applications where you want a single import entry for all RPC modules.

 - index.ts (imports